TTaiN/cs122b-winter2017/WebContent/WEB-INF/Readme.txt

 	-> Note: It is easiest to just deploy the .war we submitted.
 The sources can be found in WEB-INF/src.

-How to compile & run Fabflix web project:
+How to compile & run XML parser:
 	See README.txt in XML parsing zip we submitted.